Updated 31 March 2017

-A few summers ago, my then 11 year old daughter, Giulia, showed how painless it can be to take the train in the opposite direction – from Termini to the airport, and essentially, you just need to do it in reverse to get to The Beehive.
+Several summers ago, my then 11 year old daughter, Giulia, showed how painless it can be to take the train in the opposite direction – from Termini to the airport, and essentially, you just need to do it in reverse to get to The Beehive.
 In this post, I hope to show you how fairly straightforward it is to get from Fiumicino (Leonardo da Vinci) airport to Rome’s Termini train station on the Leonardo Express airport train to a friendly face at The Beehive.
 (Arrivals from Ciampino airport will be another post).

 The machines are multi-lingual, quick and easy to use, you don’t pay an additional service charge like you do at the ticket offices and you usually don’t have to wait or wait very long to use one.
 It accepts credit cards (with chip and with PIN) as well as cash in euro.
 The price is €14 each for a one way ticket.
-Please remember to stamp your ticket at these green and white ticket validation machines before boarding the train.
+IMPORTANT: Please remember to stamp your ticket at these green and white ticket validation machines before boarding the train.
 They do control tickets on the train and you will be fined €50 if it’s not stamped.

 The journey from Fiumicino to Rome’s central train station Termini takes 30 minutes.
 The train USUALLY arrives at Platform 24 if you are lucky which is close to the main gallery, but sometimes it does disembark at Platform VERY FAR AWAY so note that this can change at the whims of Trenitalia.
 If you are at the far away platforms, please note you’ll need to walk for about 10 minutes or so to the main gallery.
 Do not take stairs or escalators leading down to the basement.